 3. Inert gases have no hydrogen, so in theory the neutron log reads zero

-water saturation in the invaded zone, depth of invasion,
+water saturation in the invaded zone and depth of invasion

 whether or not the gas column contains hydrocarbon gas in

-addition to the inert gases.
-In some wellls, invasion is
+addition to the inert gases will increase neutron porosity In some wellls, invasion is

-deep enough dor the neutron log to read a reasonable
+deep enough for the neutron log to read a reasonable

 porosity value.
 In other wells, the neutron log reads zero